cartographer-project/cartographer_ros/docs/source/ros_api.rst

   Returns the latest values of all internal metrics of Cartographer.
   The collection of runtime metrics is optional and has to be activated with the ``--collect_metrics`` command line flag in the node.

+load_state_from_file (`cartographer_ros_msgs/LoadStateFromFile`_)
+  Loads a Cartographer state from a pbstream file during runtime.

+delete_trajectory (`cartographer_ros_msgs/DeleteTrajectory`_)
+  The data associated with the specified trajectory ID will be deleted the next time that optimization is running.

 Required tf Transforms
 ----------------------